jramirez-codes/RSI-Investment-App/README.md

 # RSI-Investment-App
-This application is an investment app that utilizes the relative strength index.
+This is an investment app that utilizes the relative strength index.
 This project was created in react native using javascript.
-In addition, the project pulls stock data from the Alpha Vantage API.
+The project pulls stock data from the Alpha Vantage API, where the data is displayed for the user.

 ## Features
 * Search for stock by name or TINKER